testersakage/mineclonia-jtest/mods/ITEMS/REDSTONE/mcl_redstone/API.md

 example.
 The `dir` argument can be omitted in which case it returns the maximum power level of all six directions.

-It is only valid to call this function from a redstone callback (`init` or `update`).
-Using it in other places will result in an error.

 ## `mcl_redstone.update_node(pos)`

 Schedule an update to redstone component at `pos`.